Shuvlyy/raytracer/lib/YmlParser/README.md

 ```

 > [!WARNING]
-> If an error is encountered during reading, an exception that inherits from
+> If an error is encountered during reading (wrong type, non-existent node), an
-> `yml::exception::IException` will be thrown.
-It is up to you to properly
+> exception that inherits from `yml::exception::IException` will be thrown.
-> handle it!!
+> It is up to you to properly handle it!!

 ## Future